Blueberry Avocado Muffins

 Use a small ice cream scooper to add the batter to your lined muffin tin.
 I always use these silicone muffin liners for easy clean up.

-Say yes to the zest!
-Adding the crumb topping with lemon zest to these blueberry muffins is a must in my book.
 Yes, it adds some sugar and butter to the recipe, but it brings a lot of flavor and hides the hint of green that might throw a picky eater off.

-How to Freeze Muffins:
+How to Freeze Muffins

 While freezing muffins is pretty much second nature to some, it is worth mentioning for those who may not be enlightened on the subject.
 To freeze muffins, all you have to do is place them in an airtight container of some type and, well, freeze them.
 The less air exposure the better, which is why I like using plastic freezer bags.
 Separate layers with parchment paper if you have more than one layer.

-Read this entire post on how to store and freeze muffins for more info!
+Read this entire post on how to store and freeze muffins for more info.

 While these healthy muffins have enough nutrition to stand alone as their own breakfast, here are some great recipes ideas to serve alongside them: